-Upon completion of the following courses with at least a ‘C’ grade in each course, the student will be awarded a Nursing Associate in Arts degree.
+Upon completion of the following courses with at least a ‘C’ grade in each course, the student will be awarded a Nursing Associate in Science degree.

 A minimum of 41 semester units in the major with a grade of ‘C’ or better.